ProjectCIMS/TuDa.CIMS/STYLEGUIDE.md

 ## Dependency Injection

 - Use constructor injection for mandatory dependencies.
-(Except for [Blazor](#dependency-injection-in-blazor))
+(Even for Blazor)
+  - Use readonly for injected services.
 - Register services in the `RegisterServices.cs` file.
-- For every registered service, add a interface and use this for dependency injection instead of the concrete class.
+- For every registered service, add an interface and use this for dependency injection instead of the concrete class.

 ## Error Handling